wardenenv/warden/README.md

        warden env up -d
        warden sync start   ## Omit this if running on a Linux host (or if not used by env type)

+   If you encounter an error about `Mounts denied…`, follow the instructions in the error message and run `warden env up -d` again.

 5. Drop into a shell within the project environment.
 Commands following this step in the setup procedure will be run from within the `php-fpm` docker container this launches you into: